willkg/blog/posts/mozilla/socorro_2019.rst

 * **I redid the queueing code in Socorro to use AWS SQS.**

-  Since I switched Socorro to use Google Pub/Sub for queueing crash reports to process, Socorro has been split across two cloud platforms.
+  Since I switched Socorro to use Google Pub/Sub for queuing crash reports to process, Socorro has been split across two cloud platforms.
 That's kind of annoying.
 Since Socorro was staying in AWS, I decided to switch it to use AWS SQS.